 3. They don’t like to talk

 Most of us tend to believe that introverts hate to talk.
 It’s a myth.
-Yes, introverts spend more time thinking and analyzing things, gathering all the facts, and they don’t like to take decisions in a rush.
-As I mentioned above, some introverts don’t like small talks, but if you talk about something that interests them, you will not even notice that they are introverts.
+Yes, introverts spend more time thinking and analyzing things, gathering all the facts, and they don’t like to make decisions in a rush.
+As I mentioned above, some introverts don’t like small talk, but if you talk about something that interests them, you will not even notice that they are introverts.

 4. They don’t know how to relax and have fun

 Trust me; introverts do know how to relax and have fun; they just do it in a different way.
 They don’t like to go out and party the whole night, but they can easily relax at home while watching their favorite movie or reading their favorite book.
 There is nothing more fun to introverts than a day or evening spent at home doing their favorite activities and enjoying their own company.